Multivitamins and daily requirements

 These are absorbed by fats (lipids) circulating in your blood such as cholesterol and fatty acids, and transported around the body in your bloodstream.
 But unlike water-soluble vitamins, any excess you ingest isn’t excreted.
 Instead, amounts of fat-soluble vitamins that your body doesn’t use are stored in the liver or fatty tissue to be used later.
 If, however, you take far too much of some of these vitamins (notably vitamins A, D and E) over a long time, it could result in potentially harmful side effects (i).

-This doesn’t mean that you should avoid taking a multivitamin that contains 100 per cent of your requirement of water-soluble vitamins such as vitamin A, D and E. It does, however, suggest you may want to avoid products that offer amounts of these vitamins that are higher than those considered to be safe (see Safe upper levels, below).
+This doesn’t mean that you should avoid taking a multivitamin that contains 100 per cent of your requirement of fat soluble vitamins such as vitamin A, D and E. It does, however, suggest you may want to avoid products that offer amounts of these vitamins that are higher than those considered to be safe (see Safe upper levels, below).

 Nutrient reference values (NRVs)